QuarkChain/bench_kvdb/README.md

 # bench_kvdb

-A benchmarking tool designed to evaluate random read performance of traditional KV databases such as **PebbleDB**, specifically focusing on **IO operations per key read (IO per GET)**.
+A benchmarking tool designed to evaluate random read performance of traditional KV databases such as **PebbleDB**, specifically focusing on **IO operations per key read (IO per Key)**.

-This project originated from research around the new trie database design proposed in the Base `triedb` repo:
+This project originated from research around the new trie database design proposed in the Base `triedb` repo.
 In the Base TrieDB repository (https://github.com/base/triedb/), the following design assumption is stated:

-> “While traversing the trie from Root to Leaf in order to read a single value is predicted to scale logarithmically with
+> While traversing the trie from Root to Leaf in order to read a single value is predicted to scale logarithmically with
-> the size of the trie (O(log N)), this is also the cost associated with accessing each item stored in a Key/Value database.”
+> the size of the trie (`O(log N)`), this is also the cost associated with accessing each item stored in a Key/Value database.
+> In effect, the database must be fully searched for each independent trie node, and
+> this work must be repeated until a Leaf node is found, resulting in a true scaling factor of O(log N * log N).

 ---

 ## Why This Project Exists

-Many blockchain research discussions (like Base TrieDB) assume that KV DB (like pebble DB) requires approximately` O(log N)` work to perform a key lookup.
+Many blockchain research discussions (like Base TrieDB) assume that KV DB (like pebble DB) requires approximately `O(log N)` work to perform a key lookup.
-When this is combined with trie traversal (which also takes` O(log N)` steps), the **estimated cost becomes**: `O(log N * log N)`

-However — this assumption may be **incorrect**.
+However, this assumption may be **incorrect** in the actual scenarios of blockchain.

 ### Why is Assumed to Have `log(N)` Lookup Cost?